 The trend is moving the hospital industry away from bigger hospital projects for smaller, more focused facilities.
 Paul Strohm, director of the global healthcare practice at design and architecture firm HOK, tells Modern Healthcare that his company is developing facilities that are smaller, more efficient, and more flexible.

-These smaller, more flexible healthcare services also offer flexibility to patients.
+These smaller, more flexible healthcare services from health care service providers also offer flexibility to patients.
 These sites are smaller, they can be constructed closer to where people live and work, Modern Healthcare explains.Telemedicine allows these hospitals to employ more flexible staff scheduling.
 Bed fewer hospitals may not require physicians on-site to read diagnostic imaging tests.

 “In a remote area, it’s a lot easier to put in IT cable than to hire another neurologist,” Curtis Skolnick, managing director for CBRE Healthcare, told Modern Healthcare.Here’s a look at some of these new bed fewer hospitals:

 Detroit Medical Center.